Table of Contents

 Mention the hiring manager

-Inform your reader that you would appreciate the opportunity to discuss the position further and provide your contact information once more.
+Inform your reader that you would appreciate the opportunity to discuss the position further and provide your contact information.
 You can finish your letter by thanking the hiring manager and saying something like, “I look forward to hearing from you as soon as possible.”
 Do not simply request that the hiring manager contact you if he believes you are a good candidate.
 Show some self-assurance.

 Thank the reader for taking the time to read your letter, include your resume and any other attachments, and offer to provide additional details if necessary.
 Mention that you are looking forward to the next stages of the hiring process and close with ‘Sincerely.’

 - An application letter is your best weapon while applying for jobs.
-It can help you to get on the radar of a hiring manager and even get you a job.
+It can help you get a hiring manager’s radar and even get you a job.

 - Your format for the application letter should be precise.
 Ensure you follow the correct format and maintain a professional tone throughout your letter.